 At regular critiques or tutorials students are expected to produce a coherent account of their project progress, together with critical evaluation of successes and failures to date.
 Formative feedback will be given in response to the project plan.
 The final mark is given at the end of the module, following assessment of a comprehensive portfolio of all relevant developmental and presentation work and the final outcome itself.

 All students are required to undertake formal interim presentations with evidence of continuous reflective journals responding to studio critique and tutorial guidance.
 Work presented will be subject to formal studio feedback from a panel of disciplinary specialists.
 This will inform final assessment marks and must be considered and acted upon by the student.

-Work must be carefully organised and presented to indicate the development of work and the content clearly labelled.
-Students are required to attend timetabled studio and workshop sessions.
+Work must be carefully organised and presented to indicate the development of work and the content must be clearly labeled.

-Boyle, G. (2003) Design Project Management, Ashgate
+Boyle, G. (2003) Design Project Management, Ashgate Publishing

 Cooper, R. and Press, M. (1994) The Design Agenda, Wiley

 Milton, A. and Rodgers, P. (2013) Research Methods for Product Design, Laurence King